International Institute of Humanitarian Law: Research and publications

-The Institute has become increasingly involved in research activities, study and analysis.
+The institute has become increasingly involved in research activities, study and analysis.
 It publishes texts, essays and monographs that aim to contribute to the awareness of issues relevant to international humanitarian law and its different aspects, refugee law and migration law.

 The "Sanremo Manual on International Law applicable to Armed Conflict at Sea", which was compiled between 1988 and 1994, still remains the most consulted manual at Naval Military Academies all over the world and an essential work of reference on a global scale.
 The San Remo Manual is currently being updated by international experts and practitioners.

 The "Sanremo Handbook on the Rules of Engagement (RoE)", published in November 2009, represents the only work of this type which sets out to explain in a practical way the complex procedures and methodology governing the development and implementation of Rules of Engagement.
 It has been translated into the 6 official languages of the United Nations as well as Bosnian, Hungarian and Thai.

-More recently the Institute supported the drafting of the "UNESCO Manual on the Protection of Cultural Property".
+More recently the institute supported the drafting of the "UNESCO Manual on the Protection of Cultural Property".
 The Manual, compiled by a team of internationally renowned experts, serves as a practical guide to the implementation by military forces of the rules governing the protection of cultural property in the event of armed conflict.
 It combines a military-focused account of the international legal obligations of states and individuals with suggestions as to best practice at the different levels of command during the conducting of military operations by land, sea or air.

-The "Manual on the Law of Non-International Armed Conflict" which was published in March 2006, reflects the developments registered by humanitarian rules at a time where conflicts too often differ from classical warfare between States bound by the Hague Conventions and the Geneva Protocols.
+The "Manual on the Law of Non-International Armed Conflict" which was published in March 2006, reflects the developments registered by humanitarian rules at a time when conflicts too often differ from classical warfare between States bound by the Hague Conventions and the Geneva Protocols.

 The "Handbook on Integrating Gender Perspectives into International Operations" – the Sanremo Handbook on Gender – was published on 2019 and represents the concrete contribution of the Sanremo Institute to the promotion of gender perspectives with regard to the protection of specific groups of vulnerable individuals in conflict areas.
-This Handbook, prepared by international civil and military experts convened in Sanremo by the Institute, provides a practical framework for gender mainstreaming in the training of the military, police officers and civilians who are involved in conflict scenarios.
+This Handbook, prepared by international civil and military experts convened in Sanremo by the institute, provides a practical framework for gender mainstreaming in the training of the military, police officers and civilians who are involved in conflict scenarios.

-For over 20 years now, since 1998, the Institute has then continued to produce a series of publications dedicated to the proceedings of the Round Table on current issues of international humanitarian law.
+For over 20 years now, since 1998, the institute has then continued to produce a series of publications dedicated to the proceedings of the Round Table on current issues of international humanitarian law.
 The last Sanremo Round Table, held in Sanremo from 4 to 6 September 2019, addressed the issue of "Whither the human in armed conflict?
 IHL implications of new technology in warfare".

-Finally, every three months the Institute distributes and publishes on its official website a "Newsletter", which describes its important initiatives and activities.
+Finally, every three months the institute distributes and publishes on its official website a "Newsletter", which describes its important initiatives and activities.